pl3onasm/Knights-tour/README.md

 # ♞ Knight's tour

 This program returns a path for a knight's tour on a nxn chessboard, where n <= 1000.
 The output consists of a list of coordinates indicating the successive knight's jumps on the chessboard.
-For n < 30 a graphical representation is included.
+For n < 32 a graphical representation is included and a visual tour pops up in a separate window.
+To pause the visual tour, hit the space bar, and to continue hit it once again.

 ## ♘ Usage